JeBinLEE/ngs-pipeline/README.md

 # Prerequisites
 # References
 You'll need a reference genome.
 The GRCh38 (hg38) genome is available on the Broad's GATK [website](https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle) .
-You can obtain a .BED file containing the necessary WES region information from [here](https://genome.ucsc.edu/cgi-bin/hgTables).
+You can obtain a .BED file containing the necessary WES region information from [UCSC Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables).

 # Input Files
 The pipeline takes paired end (PE) FASTQ files as input.
 Samples can be normal-tumor pairs or tumor-only individual sample.
 Samples can be divided into multiple read groups (see units.csv) or one pair of FASTQ files per sample.